List on Bids44 →

 Common Scams to Watch For (India 2026)

 SSD Swap with Cheaper Drive.
-A common trick is replacing the original, faster NVMe SSD with a slower, cheaper SATA SSD or a lower-grade NVMe drive, while still claiming original specs.
-Run CrystalDiskInfo to check the drive model and health, and verify read/write speeds with a benchmark tool like CrystalDiskMark if possible.
-A slower drive means a performance hit and could be worth ₹2,000-4,000 less.
+A seller might replace the original, faster NVMe SSD with a slower, cheaper SATA SSD or a lower-quality NVMe drive, while still advertising the original specs.
+Use CrystalDiskInfo to check the actual SSD model and its health, and if possible, run a quick read/write speed test to verify performance.

 Seller’s Guide — How to Maximize Your Lenovo IdeaPad 5 Resale